The First Lady of Australia is a role that differs greatly from that of our American counterparts.

 And what was her review of Prince Harry?

 "He is very charming and quite good looking.
 He's got very beautiful eyes."

 We are very jealous!

-With the federal election campaign in full swing and mental health services becoming a hot talking point among Australian voters, Jenny decided it was time to open up about her own battles with depression, because she wants mental health "to be something that people aren't afraid to talk about".
+During the 2019 federal election campaign, when mental health services became a hot talking point among Australian voters, Jenny decided it was time to open up about her own battles with depression, because she wanted mental health "to be something that people aren't afraid to talk about".

 "Scott went into politics as soon as my baby was born, so I've had 12 years nearly of him not being around and doing that alone and that was really hard and, yes, I suffered and didn't know why," Jenny revealed.